Free template

 Yard duty roster template

 A blank weekly duty grid plus a term fairness tally.
 Print it, or use your browser's “Save as PDF”.
-Rename the zones and breaks to match your school, and keep the tally honest — fairness that is not counted is luck.
+Rename the zones and breaks to match your school, and keep the tally up to date, because fairness that is not counted is luck.
 How to use it well is covered in the yard duty roster guide.

 Weekly duty roster